MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-esp-sii.md

 ## Set up Exempt code types on Issued and Received Invoice formats

-To support the scenario of reporting the Exempt code types when applicable over the Issued and received invoices, follows these steps:
+To support the scenario of reporting the Exempt code types on the Issued and received invoices, follows these steps:

 1. Go to **Workspace \> Electronic reporting**.
 2. Go to **Reporting configurations**.